aurora/aurora/README.md

 I am Harald – *coder and computer enthusiast*, *electronic musician*, *vintage computing geek* and *addicted to UNIX*.

-Ex-[scene](https://en.wikipedia.org/wiki/Demoscene)r (aurora ^ e-nergetic / devotion / skyjump-team), code and music.
+Ex-[scene](https://en.wikipedia.org/wiki/Demoscene)r 🡆 in the 90s I was active as a musician and coder in the pc-scene 🡆 aurora ^ e-nergetic / devotion [ch] / skyjump-team [it].

 At github you can find: